- The Parthenon temple was built in the 6th century BC, in honor of the goddess Athena.

 Unfortunately, the meaning and symbolism of the figures on the frieze are not unambiguous.
 However, the cavalrymen, chariot passengers, grooms, and marshals carved out of the stone do happen to equal the number of dead from Marathon, though, as related by the great Greek historian Herodotus.

-Fact #11: The Marble blocks of the Parthenon
+The Marble Blocks of the Parthenon

 The Parthenon - credits: Anastasios71/Shutterstock.com